Jem212Mac/CI_Project2_Xmas_Memory_Game/TESTING.md

 ![css validation](https://github.com/Jem212Mac/CI_Project_2_Xmas_Memory_Game/assets/89839563/b2e84fdd-f94e-45c0-8fc0-08dee0b9dcbb)

 ### JSHint
+Javascript for the project was tested using JSHint and no errors were found.

 ### Lighthouse
 The performance, accessibility, best practices, and SEO of the site were tested using Lighthouse.